Native governor or governess

-The governor or governess is generally provided with a one-room apartment in Moscow, with an organised transfer to the place of work (if this is a country house).
-If you need a nanny with accommodation in the family, then a separate room with amenities and Internet access is provided.
+The governor or governess is generally provided with a one-room apartment, with an organised transfer to the place of work (if this is a country house).
+If you need a nanny with accommodation in the family, then a separate room with amenities and internet access is provided.

 Employees are provided annual paid leave, medical insurance.